habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

 This article investigates differences of LLM training vs serving in terms of memory access patterns.

-Serving is to load the model and allow the users send generation requests.
+LLM serving means allowing the users to send generation requests.
 LLM generation involves multiple inference steps.
-In each step a token is generated.
-Then the generated token is prepended to input prompt to generate a new token in the following step.
+After each step a token is generated.
+The generated token is appended to input prompt which is used as the input in the next step.
 This process is referred as auto regressive decoding.

 For the sake of simplicity this article focus on single GPU case.